dimsav/laravel-basis/readme.md

 # Laravel App Basis

-This is an bootstrap project containing all the steps I do before starting a new project.
+This is a bootstrap project containing all the steps I do before starting a new project.
 The goal is to speed this process up and ultimately automate it.

 ### Instructions